Congress of Manastir: Participants

 Sami Pojani, Zenel Glina, Selman Elbasani, Simon Shuteriqi, Azis Starova, Mati Logoreci, Dhimitër Buda, Adham Shkaba Stratobërdha.

 Row 2: Rrok Berisha, Bajo Topulli, Thoma Avrami, Leonidha Naçi, Sotir Peci, Shefqet Frashëri, Luigj Gurakuqi, Shahin Kolonja, Akil Efthim Korça, Zenel Poda.

 Row 3: Nyz'het Vrioni, Dhimitër Mole, Gjergj Qiriazi, Gjergj Fishta, Mid'hat Frashëri, Dom Nikoll Kaçorri, Dom Ndre Mjeda, Fehim Zavalani.

 Row 4: Refik Toptani, Çerçiz Topulli, Mihal Grameno, Friend of Çerçiz Topulli, Member of Manastir Club.

 Notes: Missing in the photo are the following delegates: Hil Mosi, Grigor Cilka, Hafëz Ibrahimi, Emin Beu, Rauf Beu, Selaudin Prizreni.
 Names in italic are non-delegates.

-The congress was held by the Union Association (Albanian language: Bashkimi) literary society at the house of Fehim Zavalani, which served as the headquarters of the union.
-The participants of the congress were prominent figures of the cultural and political life from Albanian-inhabited territories in the Balkans, as well as throughout the Albanian diaspora.
-There were fifty delegates, representing twenty-three Albanian-inhabited cities, towns, and cultural and patriotic associations of whom thirty-two had voting rights in the congress, and eighteen were observers.
+The congress was sponsored by the Klubi Bashkimi (Union Club), a literary society formed in 1908.
+The congress was held in the rented premises of the Union Club which served as the headquarters of the union.
+The participants of the congress were prominent figures of the cultural and political life from Albanian-inhabited territories in the Balkans as well as throughout the Albanian diaspora.
+There were fifty delegates, representing twenty-three Albanian-inhabited cities, towns, and cultural and patriotic associations, of whom thirty-two had voting rights in the congress and eighteen were observers.
 Below is the list of the participants with the right to vote: